-Current license keys-The server's current license key information is displayed.
+• Current license keys-The server's current license key information is displayed.
 To remove a key, highlight it and click Remove.
 To copy a key, highlight it and click Copy.

-If you are replacing an existing license key that has already been activated, you must remove both the old license key and the old activation key.
-Then you can add a new license key and activate it successfully.
-If you are updating an existing license key, do not remove the old license key or old activation key.
-Add the new license key on top of the existing license key.
+To replace a key, enter a new key and click Add.
+If you are replacing an unexpired key with the same version and serial number, you should not have to reactivate it and any existing jobs will continue uninterrupted.
+If you are replacing an unexpired key with a new version or new serial number or replacing an expired key, you will have to reactivate and remirror.